melissakendall/melissakendall.github.io/pages/content-warnings.md

 ### Benefactor to the Baroness

-* alcohol use
-* biphobia
-* explicit sex
-* homophobia
-* human trafficing
-* physical abuse
-* threatening violence against children
-* violence against children
+* Alcohol use: Casual alcohol drinking in several scenes.
+A character gets intoxicated while alone.
+* Explicit sex: Explicit on-page kissing, fingering, oral.
+* Homophobia: Several characters cannot reveal that they are gay/bisexual for fear of social consequences.
+* Human trafficing: Several children are kidnapped for the purposes of becoming indentured servants.
+* Physical abuse: Several characters are slapped, punched, and kicked.
+* Threatening violence against children: Children are threatened with beatings if they do not work for adults.
+* Violence against children: Children are punched, smacked, kicked, and threatened with more of the same.

 ### The Vampire's Guide to Wooing a Dressmaker